 What is simultaneous translation?

-In principle, the definition is clear.
-Traditionally, we understand linguistic mediation in which a translator transmits the meaning, meaning and intention of an oral message from one language to another.
-It is of course an immediate fact: In other words, the translator translates as the person speaks, making the speech as fluid as possible.
+In theory, the definition is clear.
+Simultaneous translation has traditionally been understood as an act of linguistic mediation; the translator transmits the meaning, sense and intention of a verbal message from one language to another.
+It's taken as a given that this is done immediately: in other words, the translator translates the message at the same time as the person speaks, making the speech as fluent as possible.

-This discipline and its oral “sisters,” consecutive translation, whispered translation and bilateral translation have always had (traditionally, we repeat) a face-to-face character: The translator must be physically there, seeing the speaker and the listener.
-In addition, by putting us in need, the translator takes up a booth, listens to his headphones and translates via his microphone.
+This discipline and its spoken 'sisters' - consecutive interpretation, whispered translation and bilateral translation - have always been (traditionally, at least) face-to-face in nature: The translator must be physically present, seeing both the speaker and the listener.
+To be more precise, in simultaneous translation the translator will be in a booth, listening to headphones and translating by voice via a microphone.

-Is there any difference between translation and simultaneous interpretation?
+Is there a difference between simultaneous interpretation and translation?

-Well, it has its own miga.
-To start with, live interpreting (which is the same, remember) requires some technical preparation.
-First, from the interpreter, to gather information and study the topic to be addressed, familiarize yourself with the usual terminology, etc. Second, the preparation and installation of a sound transmission equipment with certain particularities, mainly a sound-proofed cabin, a listening and speech control panel and wireless reception devices.
+Let's crack open the can of worms.
+To start with, live interpreting (which is the same) demands a degree of technical preparation.
+First, on the part of the interpreter: they need to gather information, study the topic they'll be working on, familiarise themselves with the common terminology, etc. And then there's the preparation and installation of the sound transmission system: mainly a sound-proofed cabin, a listening and speech control panel and wireless receivers.

 What real-time translation methods are there?
-Which of them gives the best results?
+Which of them gets you the best results?

-Following this example of the presentation, all this from the simultaneous interpretation sounds complicated and expensive... fortunately, today we have several alternatives for performing live interpreting.
-Each type of interpretation has its pros and cons depending on our circumstances, needs and resources.
+In our presentation example, all this talk of simultaneous interpretation sounds complex and expensive...
+But luckily, today there are several alternatives for live interpretation.
+There are pros and cons to each type of interpretation, depending on your circumstances, needs and resources.

 Professional simultaneous interpreting team

-When should I choose a simultaneous translation service?
+When should you opt for simultaneous translation services?

 - International institutional events (multilingual)

-- Educational, scientific and academic seminars and webinars
+- Educational, scientific and academic seminars or webinars

 - Commercial or marketing events

-- How many languages will be involved, in which “spoken” and in which “listening” will be?
+- How many languages will be involved, which will be 'spoken' and which will be 'listened to'?

-- How many speakers and attendees are we talking about?
+- How many speakers and attendees are you thinking?

 - Will communication be one-way or two-way?

 - Is it a formal or informal event?
-What space will it be held in?
-What will be its duration?
+What type of venue/space is it?
+How long will it be?

-It's going to sound like a topic, but the best live translation is the one that adapts to you.
+It might sound like a cliché, but the best live translation is one tailored to you.

-What is simultaneous translation and what is the difference between simultaneous interpretation?
+What is simultaneous translation and how is it different to simultaneous interpretation?

-Simultaneous translation is, in fact, another name for simultaneous interpretation.
-It is real-time language mediation in which an interpreter transmits the meaning of an oral message from one language to another, while the speaker is talking.
-Although the term "simultaneous translation" is popular, the correct technical term is "simultaneous interpretation."
-Both concepts are equivalent in practice.
+Simultaneous translation is actually just another name for simultaneous interpretation.
+It is real-time language mediation where an interpreter transmits the meaning of a verbal message from one language to another while the speaker is talking.
+Although the term "simultaneous translation" is popular, the correct technical term is "simultaneous interpretation".
+In practice, the concepts are the same.

 What types of simultaneous interpretation are there and how are they performed?